AhmdWahba/week-0-cs50/README.md

 Rocketship Control: Use arrow keys to navigate the rocketship on the screen.
 Wand Shooting: Press the spacebar to shoot wands from the rocketship.
-Target Interaction: Wands disappear when they hit a target.
-This project demonstrates foundational programming concepts using Scratch's block-based interface.
-It’s a great starting point for building interactive games with animations and simple controls.